 We recently spent a few days in western North Carolina along the Blue Ridge Parkway.
 What a spectacular area!
 On our first full day, we did a trio of short, ‘leg-stretcher’ hikes in the vicinity of Linn Cove – the Viaduct Trail, Rough Ridge and Beacon Heights.
 In retrospect, we think we should have covered all three of these hikes as one long out-and-back (or shuttle) along the Tanawha Trail, but you live and learn when you visit a new place.
-You can see how close these three hikes are to one another on this NPS map of the area.

 Our first mini-hike of the day was a short loop that passed underneath and then alongside the famous Linn Cove Viaduct.
 The viaduct is a feature I had been wanting photograph for years, and to be able to visit at the peak of fall color was a real treat.
 The serpentine curve of the viaduct hugging the shoulder of Grandfather Mountain is a classic scene – probably one of the Parkway’s most iconic.